MasterChef Australia series 6: Changes

-In a reversal from the previous season, the audition and preliminary stages were again broadcast as part of the series, and the weekly theme format was dropped.
-Series 6 also introduced the "power apron", which granted its wearer a number of advantages and control across a series of challenges.
+Reversing a change from the previous series, this series once again broadcast the audition and preliminary stages of the competition.
+The weekly theme format was also dropped.
+Series 6 also introduced the "power apron", which granted its wearer a number of advantages across a series of challenges.
+In elimination challenges and pressure tests, contestants wore black aprons embroidered with their names.
+Immunity challenges were also redesigned, now having a preliminary round between three contestants before the winner moved on to cook for immunity against a professional chef.
+Kylie Kwong appeared as a recurring guest judge and immunity challenge mentor.

-In elimination challenges and pressure tests, the contestant wore black aprons with their name in it.
-The same type of aprons were used by eliminated contestants in week 8 of the 5th season of Masterchef Australia.
-In the previous seasons, the contestant who faced an elimination test or a pressure test wore a black apron without their name on it.

-In addition, the Immunity Challenges were expanded to have a preliminary round between three contestants before the winner moved on to cook for immunity against a professional chef.
-Kylie Kwong regularly appeared as a mentor during the Immunity Challenge episodes in addition to a recurring role as a guest judge.

 Contestants

 Top 24

 The full Top 24 were revealed on Tuesday, 6 May.
-At the first Top 24 challenge, it was revealed that Cecilia Vuong, who was recovering from brain surgery due to a skiing injury, had withdrawn from the competition based on medical advice.
-Georgia Hughes, who had been the last one eliminated in the Top 50 portion of the show, entered as her replacement.
+At the first Top 24 challenge, it was revealed that Cecilia Vuong, who was recovering from brain surgery due to a skiing injury, had withdrawn from the competition upon medical advice.
+Georgia Hughes, who had been the last person eliminated in the Top 50 portion of the show, entered as her replacement.